MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 Virtual Machine Scale Sets can provide another value for Siebel.
 The Siebel Workflow Servers contain much information and for some customers it scales high and no need to redo architecture.
 Virtual Machine Scale Sets lets you create and manage a group of load-balanced VMs and provides high availability.

 **(4) Database Tier** - The database tier has one primary and replicated to a secondary using Data Guard.
-If you stay within one region the synchronous configuration should be used.
-If you install your application across regions, you should configure Data Guard in Asynchronous mode.
+If you stay within one datacenter, the synchronous configuration should be used.
+If you install your application across datacenters, you should configure Data Guard in Asynchronous mode.

 **(5) Backup** - [Backups](/azure/backup/backup-azure-vms-introduction) are sent from the application tier and the database tier.
 It's just one of many reasons why those two tiers shouldn't be separated into two different vendors.
 Thereby Backups of the database are performed by [Azure Backup Volume Snapshot](https://techcommunity.microsoft.com/t5/data-architecture-blog/azure-backup-volume-snapshots-for-oracle-is-now-ga/ba-p/2820032) on Premium Files to the secondary region.